techidaily/site-facebook/source/_posts/analyzing-oculus-quests-user-anonymity-meta-or-fb.md

 ### Meta Gets Your Info Either way

- There are a lot of[reasons to be concerned about Facebook](https://www.makeuseof.com/why-do-people-hate-facebook/) .
+ There are a lot of [reasons to be concerned about Facebook](https://www.makeuseof.com/why-do-people-hate-facebook/) .
 It can be tempting to think that giving your data to anyone else is an improvement.
 But, Meta owns Facebook anyway.
 Let’s put it another way:

  Suppose that you know someone that you see at work as well as socially.
 There’s something you’re afraid to tell this person, so you tell them at work.
 This person might keep your secret around friends (or might not) but either way they still have the information.
 So, giving your information to Meta might just be giving your information to Facebook wearing a different hat.